hasandg/mongodb-vs-postgresql-Index-crud-benchmark/performance-client/README.md

 - Test results include status and error information
 - Asynchronous execution prevents test failures from affecting other tests

-## Monitoring

-This module no longer ships Prometheus metrics.
-If you need monitoring, integrate your preferred tool (e.g., ELK, Grafana Agent) at deployment time.

 ## Contributing

 1. Fork the repository